 Funding and challenges

 Red tape in legislation and funding are two key challenges according to Cooper.
-“Sometimes legislation is restrictive or unrealistic, and affects the coordination of our programs.”
-She said, “If we don’t have the resources to provide activities it can be a challenge to engage with the children and run various activities.
+“Sometimes legislation is restrictive or unrealistic, and affects the coordination of our programs,” She said, “…If we don’t have the resources to provide activities it can be a challenge to engage with the children and run various activities.
 Ultimately the young people lose, because the YIC can’t access the resources needed.”
-She said.

 “The smallest sources of funding are really important in terms of resources and consumables available at the centre,” Ellis said, “…Funding and donors help the Youth Involvement Centre deliver additional programs and resource programs, to this much needed service within the local community.”